Data Centers in Grand Junction

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Grand Junction as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through private network connections to data centers in the Denver metropolitan area.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Grand Junction as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through network extensions to the primary hub in Denver.
+Private line and wave services can establish secure, high-performance links.

 Internet Exchange Points (IXPs) Public peering is not established locally.
-Most network peering is conducted privately or through exchange points located in Denver, which serves as the primary IXP hub for the region.
+The majority of peering occurs privately between carriers or is routed through Internet Exchanges in Denver, which serves as the primary regional hub for traffic exchange.

 Power Analysis